BEbillionaireUSD/BEbillionaireUSD.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. student at <a href='http://ariselab.cse.cuhk.edu.hk/'>ARISE Lab</a>, Department of Computer Science and Engineering, CUHK.
+subtitle: Postgraduate student at <a href='http://ariselab.cse.cuhk.edu.hk/'>ARISE Lab</a>, Department of Computer Science and Engineering, CUHK.

 profile:
   align: right